draeger-lab/SBSCL/README.md

 ## Getting started

 The folder doc/api contains a directory called version_XX, where XX stands for the current version of the library.
 For an introduction of how to use this library, please open the index.html file from this folder in your system's web browser.
 There you can find instructions and source code examples, including some use cases.
-The dist folder contains three different versions of JAR files to work with.
+The dist folder contains a JAR files of the simulation core library to work with.

 ## File structure